What is scheduled personal property?

-While a standard homeowners policy typically provides coverage for your personal property, it usually sets a dollar limit on how much it'll pay for certain categories of valuables like jewelry (sometimes there's even a per-item limit).
+While a standard homeowners policy typically provides coverage for your personal property, it may set a dollar limit on how much it'll pay for certain categories of valuables like jewelry (sometimes there's even a per-item limit).

-For instance, there may be a $1,500 sub-limit on what your insurance will pay for jewelry after a loss — even though your overall personal property limit may cap out somewhere between 50 percent and 70 percent of the amount of insurance on your home (based on Insurance Information Institute (III) estimates).
+For instance, there may be a $1,500 sub-limit on what your insurance will pay for jewelry after a theft — even though your overall personal property limit is likely much higher.

-So, if you were to file a claim for a piece of jewelry worth $500, you'd probably be in good shape.
-But if your loss is for a piece of jewelry valued at $2,500, you would likely only be covered up to the $1,500 sub-limit (assuming, of course, that it's a loss covered by your policy).
+So, if you were to file a claim for the theft of a piece of jewelry worth $500, you'd probably be in good shape.
+But if the stolen piece of jewelry was valued at $2,500, you would likely only be covered up to the $1,500 sub-limit (assuming, of course, that it's a loss covered by your policy).

 That's where scheduled personal property coverage comes in.
-It's an optional add-on to your homeowners insurance policy that increases the limits on specific high-value items for more protection.
+It's an optional add-on to your homeowners insurance policy that provides coverage for a greater number of risks and may increase the coverage limits on specific, high-value items.